The Labour Party is in danger of adopting a definition of anti-Semitism that is anti-Semitic and which has no legal, academic or logical rationale

 was telling us that Labour’s first Jewish leader is

-losing the Jewish vote
+losing the Jewish vote.
+So we

 have been here before.
 In fact the Jewish community deserted Labour long before